 Children 14 and under need two shots; the second is given six to 12 months after the first.
 Children 15 or older should get three shots—the second dose in one to two months after the first shot, and then a third dose six months later.
 The vaccine is strongly recommended for people up to age 26 and can be given up to age 45, but patients should discuss the benefits of vaccination at an older age with their doctor.

 How safe is the vaccine and what are its side effects?

-It is very safe, and there are no serious reactions.
-Most kids don’t get any side effects.
-But they can have pain, redness, or swelling at the injection site, fever, fatigue, and muscle pain.
+It is very safe.
+Side effects can include pain, redness, or swelling at the injection site, fever, fatigue, headaches, nausea, and muscle pain.

 Some children can also experience fainting, often due to a fear of needles.
 If your child is very afraid, they should lie down or have a sip of water or some candy or juice after they are vaccinated to help prevent that from happening.